Welcome to the Title I webpage for the Lackawanna Trail Elementary Center.

 - Expand Pride Time (intervention time) in ELA to include all students in grades K-6 in the Elementary Center;

-- Initiate Pride Time (intervention time) in math in grades K-1 at the mid-point of the school year;
+- Initiate Pride Time (intervention time) in math in grades K-3.

 - Cultivate a college and career exploration program for students in grades 4-6 at LTEC;

-- Continue to develop the curriculum and share effective instructional practices; and
+- Continue to develop the curriculum and share effective instructional practices

 - Offer faculty and staff targeted professional development related to federal/state mandates and district/building initiatives.